5/4/20 Revised 10/1/23 and 5/26/2024

 On still another hand, (I have 3) he was one of the writers of Cotton Club, a movie I liked a lot, particularly the script.
 Apparently during those few years when he was still hot, Hollywood found him and he did a great job.
 Only, Cotton Club didn’t do very well, so his life as a screen writer was short.

 Last comment.
 My wife, after listening to my tale of woe for the twentieth time tells me I should concentrate on the pleasure writing gives me rather than pitying myself for my non-existent acclaim.
 Yes some very smart, thoughtful people have recognized what I have written approximates the truth.
 And isn’t being said by everyone and his brother.
 Take what you can get.
 So what if I didn’t get there.
 No one really does.
 Well they do but… I’ve come to agree with her perspective.
 It matters little whether I’ve had a lot of good insights to share or few of them.
 Someone else has mastered the art of selling used cars.
 Another person is great at leveraged buyouts.
 I’ve realized the reason it took endless hours for Talmudic scholars to come up with the answers to their questions is that there aren’t any answers, only more and more questions.
-It took me a long time to realize that my unending search for the answers I needed didn’t lead me anywhere for good reason.
+Epiphanies yes–each time I thought I had finally reached the mountain top.
+But invariably those highs faded.
+It took me a long time to realize that my unending search for the answers I needed didn’t bring them.
+For a good reason.
 What I craved doesn’t exist.
 It never has.
 It never will.
 And as for the recognition I crave, what do I really want, to cry out like Sally Field “You like me.
-You really like me.”
+You really like me?”
 It is an immortal line, well remembered because it captures how pathetic those who turn to others for recognition can be.
 No amount of rewards, interviews, fame, or fortune changes a thing.
 No one can tell me what I should know.
 I am somebody whether I try or not.
 I always have been.
 But also I am no one, like everyone else.
 Within two generations anything I am or did, or said, everything my wife is, or everyone else is– all of it will be forgotten.
 Especially when it comes to ideas.
 Ashes to ashes.
 So have a nice day.

 Now if someone would produce Anna Oceanna, music by Linda, script by me, I will have won the jackpot.
 Maybe I’d take back all my blather that there is no meaning.